openwpm/OpenWPM/docs/Platform-Architecture.md

-# !!Warning!!

-As of January 31st, 2017 this section is out of date and needs a complete rewrite.
-DO NOT TREAT ANYTHING IN THIS FILE AS FACT UNLESS VERIFIED AGAINST THE CODE!

 # TaskManager

 ## Overview

 The user-facing component of the OpenWPM platform is the Task Manager.
 The Task Manager oversees multiple browser instances and passes them commands.
 The Task Manager also ensures that crawls continue despite browser crashes for freezes.
 In particular, it checks whether a given browser fails to complete a command within a given timeout (or has died) and kills/restarts this browser as necessary.

-More importantly, the Task Manager supports profile maintenance throughout a measurement.
-In particular, it cleanly transfers cookies, history and other data between browser instances between crashes so a given browser appears to represent the same user.
-The Task Manager also has support to dump these browser profiles (as well as browser settings such as enabling Do Not Track) at any point during a crawl and when instantiating a new Task Manager.

 ## Instantiating a Task Manager